-Equity is the difference between what you owe on a loan and the value of the item you used the loan to purchase.
+Equity refers to the amount you have already paid towards your home.
 When you have positive home equity, the amount you owe on your mortgage is less than the fair market value of your house.

 With a home equity loan, you borrow from your home equity, or the difference between the value of your home and how much you have left on your mortgage.
 You will not be able to borrow all of it.
-Creditors will usually require you to have at least an 80 percent loan-to-value ratio, which means you cannot borrow to the point where you owe more than 80 percent of the value of your house.
+Creditors will usually require you to have at least an 80% loan-to-value ratio, which means you cannot borrow to the point where you owe more than 80% of the value of your house.

 A home equity line of credit (HELOC) is similar to a home equity loan, except instead of receiving the money all at once at the beginning, it is used more like a credit card, where you can borrow up to the agreed upon amount when you need it.

 You use your home as collateral for both a home equity loan and a home equity line of credit.
 That means if you cannot pay what you owe, you risk losing your house.

 If you do not want to use your home as collateral, another option might be an unsecured personal loan.
 Your personal loan agreement should not include any language about losing your house if you cannot pay back the loan.

 Some of the reasons people choose a personal loan instead of a home equity loan include having a fixed interest rate, a shorter loan term, and a faster application and borrowing process.
 Negatives for using a personal loan include higher interest rates, larger monthly payments, and not being able to claim a tax deduction on the interest.